rebirthmonkey/virtualization/vagrant/README.md

 - `config.ssh.password = "vagrant"`

 ## TP
-Create an apache2 server in a VM through `vagrant`
+Create an apache2 server in a VM through Vagrant
 - launch vagrant with automatically installation: `vagrant up`
 - check the status of vagrant: `vagrant status`
 - access the web page through `http://localhost:8884/`